 They mainly inhabit boreal forests in Canada, and in this area, the snowshoe hare is prey for several predators.
 They are among the main sources of food for many carnivores inhabiting the forest.

 If snowshoe hares were removed from their ecosystem, many predators would lack enough food to survive.
 This means there would be no balance between prey and predators in the ecosystem.

 As a result, some species would disappear, or their populations will decrease.

-Jaguars are unique and an important keystone species.
+Jaguars are unique and important keystone species.
 They are apex predators that have a preference for larger prey.
 Their food preference is quite wide, and it includes about eighty-seven species of animals.

 The reason why jaguars are a keystone species is due to their diverse diet.
 They help keep the presence of each one of these species manageable in their ecosystem.

-Jaguars feed on birds, turtles, reptile, monkey, frogs, rodents and deer among many others.
+Jaguars feed on birds, turtles, reptiles, monkeys, frogs, rodents, and deer, among many others.
 Their diet mainly consists of large prey such as deer.

 For this reason, jaguars control the population levels of these animals.
 The absence of jaguars will mean an increase in the population of various animals in an ecosystem.

-This could have negative effects on the ecosystem, such as a lack of food for wildlife that feeds on vegetation.
+This could negatively affect the ecosystem, such as a lack of food for wildlife that feeds on vegetation.
 Also, competition for food would result in overgrazing, and an adverse effect on the environment, such as soil erosion.

-The caribou may not be a predator, but it has a significant effect on other species and its ecosystem.
-Typically, these animals fall under the category of prey in the food chain, but the caribou is vital for the existence of an ecosystem.
+The caribou may not be a predator, but it significantly affects other species and its ecosystem.
+Typically, these animals fall under the category of prey in the food chain, but the caribou is vital for an ecosystem’s existence.

-Apex predators like to feed on larger prey such as the caribou.
-When there are no more caribous in a habitat, many of the top predators will have less food.
+Apex predators like to feed on larger prey, such as the caribou.
+When there are no more caribous in the habitat, many top predators will have less food.
 Some of these animals will start dying of starvation.